Outline of Mt Aso

 The Largest Caldera

 The eruption also created a huge caldera.
-The caldera is 25 km across from north to south, and is 18 km across east to west.
+The caldera is 25 km across from north to south and is 18 km across east to west.
 It is the largest caldera in Japan and also one of the largest in the world.
 The mountain is a typical complex volcano, composed of an outer rim with a total circumferential length of 128 kilometers, a caldera (circular volcanic basin) with three municipals inside, and five mountains on the central plain.
+Komezuka Geosite consists of a perfect cone that is covered in grass and one of the most famous photo spots of Mt.
+Aso.
+Kusasenri Meadow used to be a volcano and now has two lakes, from here you can see Komezuka’s perfect shape clearly.

 About 50,000 people live in the caldera engaging in agriculture and cattle breeding.
 People have been burning off their fields for hundreds of years, and by doing so, exterminate harmful insects while growing grass for cattle and horses.
 Because of the burning of the fields, we can enjoy a great view.